Andrew Durbin: Work

-Editorial

-In early November 2017, ARTnews announced that Durbin has been named Senior Editor for the Americas at Frieze Magazine.
-In 2019, Durbin was named editor-in-chief of Frieze.

-Durbin edited Kevin Killian’s Fascination: Memoirs (Semiotexte, 2018) as well as the chapbook series, Say bye to reason and hi to everything (Capricious, 2015).
+Durbin edited Kevin Killian's Fascination: Memoirs (Semiotexte, 2018) as well as the chapbook series, Say Bye to Reason and Hi to Everything (Capricious, 2015).

-MacArthur Park

 In September 2017, Durbin released his first full-length novel, titled MacArthur Park.
-The book takes its name from a Donna Summer cover of the song MacArthur Park, originally sung by Richard Harris and written/composed by Jimmy Webb.
+The book takes its name from a Donna Summer cover of the song "MacArthur Park".
 The book's plot loosely follows a fictional poet and art writer living in New York during and after the landfall of Hurricane Sandy in New York City in 2012.
-Writer Lynne Tillman says of MacArthur Park, "It’s wry, dramatic, cool, knowing, funny, sobering, a novel of unsparing consciousness that spars with the news and effects of uncontrollable weather.
-Durbin registers the temperature of our nights and days, with perfect pitch conversations and commentaries on pop culture, utopian collectives, the art world, politics, sex, emotions."
-The book is dedicated to artists Jacolby Satterwhite and Stewart Uoo.
+Writer Lynne Tillman described it as "a novel of unsparing consciousness that spars with the news and effects of uncontrollable weather."

-Skyland

-Durbin's second book of fiction, Skyland, is an "impressionistic novella" that follows a writer on the island of Patmos with his close friend, a character based on the poet Shiv Kotecha.
-Both protagonists attempt to locate a painting made by the French novelist and photographer Hervé Guibert.
+Durbin's second book of fiction, Skyland, is an "impressionistic novella" that follows a writer on the island of Patmos with his close friend as they attempt to locate a painting made by the French novelist and photographer Hervé Guibert.
 According to Publishers Marketplace's website, Durbin is working on a biography of Peter Hujar and Paul Thek.

 Themes

 Style

-Durbin writes with, "aesthetic disinterest, waning faith, and terminal irony," notes poet Trisha Low.
+Durbin writes with "aesthetic disinterest, waning faith, and terminal irony," notes poet Trisha Low.
 His poems often read as prose and wind up self-consciously adopting many voices, forms, and styles of "non-poetic" writing.